Columbia River: Course

 The Deschutes River joins the Columbia near The Dalles.
 Between The Dalles and Portland, the river cuts through the Cascade Range, forming the dramatic Columbia River Gorge.
 Via the gorge, the Columbia crosses the Cascades at a lower elevation than any other river.
 The gorge is known for its strong and steady winds, scenery, and its role as a transportation link.
 The river continues west, bending sharply to the north-northwest near Portland and Vancouver, Washington, at the Willamette River confluence.
 Here the river slows considerably, dropping sediment that might otherwise form a river delta at the Columbia's mouth.
 Near Longview, Washington and the Cowlitz River confluence, the river turns west again.
-The Columbia empties into the Pacific Ocean just west of Astoria, Oregon, over the Columbia Bar, a shifting sandbar that makes the river's mouth one of the most hazardous stretches of water to navigate in the world.
+The Columbia River empties into the Pacific Ocean just west of Astoria, Oregon, over the Columbia Bar, a shifting sandbar that makes the river's mouth one of the most hazardous stretches of water to navigate in the world.
 Because of the danger and the many shipwrecks near the mouth, it acquired a reputation as the "Graveyard of Ships".

 The Columbia drains an area of about 258,000 mi2.
 Its drainage basin covers nearly all of Idaho, large portions of British Columbia, Oregon, and Washington, all of Montana west of the Continental Divide, and small portions of Wyoming, Utah, and Nevada; the total area is similar to the size of France.
 Roughly 745 mi of the river's length and 85 percent of its drainage basin are in the US.
 The Columbia is the twelfth-longest river and has the sixth-largest drainage basin in the United States.
 In Canada, where the Columbia flows for 498 mi and drains 39,700 mi2, the river ranks 23rd in length, and the Canadian part of its basin ranks 13th in size among Canadian basins.

 The Columbia shares its name with nearby places, such as British Columbia, as well as with landforms and bodies of water.